Empirical Bayes in Bayesian learning: understanding a common practice: EBIB approximations to Bayesian inference

 }

 Figure \ref{fig:plot2} illustrates the behavior of the marginal posterior densities.
 Merging effects hold both for null and non-null regression coefficients; we report the results for $\beta_1$ and $\beta_{14}$, whose true values are $\beta_{0,1}=0$ and $\beta_{0,14}=1$.
-The EB posterior density with MMLE (solid) is quite close to the oracle Bayes (solid, gray); for a comparison, we also plot the Bayesian posterior densities from a prior with $\lambda=8$ (dashed curve) and $\lambda=1$, fairly close to the oracle $\lambda^*=2.3$ ((dotted).
+The EB posterior density with MMLE (solid) is quite close to the oracle Bayes (solid, gray); for a comparison, we also plot the Bayesian posterior densities from a prior with $\lambda=8$ (dashed curve) and $\lambda=1$, fairly close to the oracle $\lambda^*(\beta_0,\sigma_0)=2.3$ (dotted).
 For $n=40$ (left column), the differences are quite marked.
 For increasing $n$, differences are mitigated, as theoretically suggested by first order merging.
+As typical for higher-order asymptotic results, the differences would still be marked for large sample size if the model is higher-dimensional or more complex.